GenomicsMachineLearning/qimr-teaching-2024/README.md

 The steps you will need to perform:
 * Log into the HPC,
-* Setup and use a runtime environment (using Conda), and
+* Use a runtime environment, and
-* Running iPython.
+* Run iPython or R.

 ## Log into the HPC with Windows